Photo by Martin Hübscher [EU National resident and paying taxes in GB]

 It is the same astonishing moment as a thousand times before and after – the same winged and muscular messenger, with the same soft feminine face, the same long golden hair, wearing a yellow tunic, accompanied by a dove and flying babies, interrupting a girl reading while a cat sleeps in the corner – but in a different place, light years away.

 This is no baby shower, like the time before.
 This time the stranger does not bring the pure white flowers of virginity to present to the girl from a deferential distance.
-There are already flowers in a bulbous glass vase on a round table, red and pink roses unfurling petals the colour of flesh, a red tulip like a licking tongue.
+There are already flowers in a bulbous glass vase on a round table; red and pink roses unfurling petals the colour of flesh, a red tulip protruding a licking tongue.
 The dive-bombing cherubs are about to pelt garlands of more roses, a lover’s gift, on the girl’s head.

 It’s not the same girl, or she has changed.
 She reads the same book, but she is not self-composed like the girl kneeling in a room in Urbino, over twenty years earlier.
 There is no view of a white castle, the room is dark and the floor is made of wooden nailed planks.